UVCity/Right-Call/Documentation/Development.md

 This project is written in two distinct elements.
 - The Presentation layer will be in the web folder.
 All visual frontend code will be based in this folder.This will primarily be written in Vue and Typescript.

+## Managing Environmental Variables
+The API and Web both contain secrent connection variables that are essential for them to function.
+To use them:
+1. Ask a current developer for their .env file.
+2. Copy the sample.env file from your project
+3. paste the file in the same place, and rename it .env
+4. Paste the values of a current users .env file.

 ## Replicate via Docker
 This project contains a .devcontainer file that can be rna to ensure all developers have the same VSCode extenstions installed.
 Running in a dev container can take a lot of resources, but it helps ensure that the project is run in similar environments on each machine.